frandiox/vue-graphql-enterprise-boilerplate/docs/architecture.md

 ### `design`

-Where we keep our [design variables and tooling](tech.md#design-variables-and-tooling).
+Where we keep our [design variables and tooling](techfront.md#design-variables-and-tooling).

 ### `router`

-Where the router, routes, and any routing-related components live.
+Where the router, routes, and any routing-related components (views & layouts) live.
 See [the routing doc](routing.md) for more.

 ### `state`

-Where all our global state management lives.
+Where all our global state management lives (local and remote), together with the "actions" that can modify it (GQL queries).
 See [the state management doc](state.md) for more.

 ### `utils`